 If we have to cancel camp before the first day of the session, we will provide a complete refund.
 If we have to send a camper home early due to medical or COVID-19 related reasons, we will do our best to provide a prorated refund.

 Registration & Programming

 How do I register and when is TAF?

-We plan on opening registration in late May.
-TAF 2021 will take place July 25th through August 1st.

-Will TAF offer online programming this summer?

-TAF will not have online programming coinciding this year with our in-person conference.
-However, we are exploring online TAF events for Fall 2021.
-Accessibility is always a high priority for our community.

-As it reads | If we have to cancel camp before the first day of the session, we will provide a complete refund.
-If we have to send a camper home early due to medical or COVID-19 related reasons, we will do our best to provide a prorated refund.

-Registration & Programming

-How do I register and when is TAF?

-We plan on opening registration in late May.
+We plan on opening registration June 14.
 TAF 2021 will take place July 25th through August 1st.

 Will TAF offer online programming this summer?

 TAF will not have online programming coinciding this year with our in-person conference.
 However, we are exploring online TAF events for Fall 2021.
 Accessibility is always a high priority for our community.